MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-manage-hgs.md

 The Active Directory domain used by HGS should be managed like any other Active Directory domain.
 When restoring HGS after a disaster, you will not necessarily need to recreate the exact objects that are present in the current domain.
-However, it will make recovery easier if you back up Active Directory and keep a list of the JEA users authorized to manage the system as well as the membership of any security groups used by AD-trusted attestation to authorize guarded hosts.
+However, it will make recovery easier if you back up Active Directory and keep a list of the JEA users authorized to manage the system as well as the membership of any security groups used by admin-trusted attestation to authorize guarded hosts.

 To identify the thumbprint of the SSL certificates configured for HGS, run the following command in PowerShell.
 You can then back up those SSL certificates according to your certificate provider's instructions.